esraaosamaaeldamaty-hub/Clap-Switch-Documentation-Esraa-Osama/README.md

 # Clap Switch Using LM358 and 555 Timer
+Have you ever wished you could turn on a light without touching a switch?
+This project demonstrates a sound‑activated clap switch, which detects a loud clap using a microphone (or a pushbutton in simulation) and triggers a 3‑second timer output using a 555 IC.

+This guide is perfect for:

+Beginners learning analog electronics

+Students building sensor‑based circuits

+Anyone who wants to understand how comparators and timers work together

 ## Project Overview
 This project implements a sound-activated switch using analog electronics.